Michael Taber, Chair

 Summer 2010 - Awarded to Nathan Beall to travel to the Himalayas and study at Pondicherry University, India.

 Summer 2009 - Awarded to Zachary Cook to study monasticism in Thailand and Georgia (USA).

 Summer 2007 - Awarded jointly to Tiffany Turbin and Chris Vorhis.
 Tiffany traveled to Cambodia to study Theravada Buddhism after the genocide.
 Chris traveled to Beijing to become a certified TEFL teacher in China.

 Summer 2006 - Awarded to Jason Lay to apply himself to the study of Buddhism in Thailand.

-Summer 2005 - Awarded to Meredith DeViney to support the Religions of India Study Tour.
+Summer 2005 - Awarded to Meredith DeViney to support her participation in the Religions of India Study Tour.

 Philosophy and Religious Studies Enhancement Fund

 Spring 2010 - Awarded to Lisa Whittington for attendance at Oneonta's Fifteenth Annual Undergraduate Philosophy Conference at SUNY Oneonta, New York.